 I’ve been trying to get this blog post out for over a month now, and here we are one week before BlogWorld New York.
 Needless to say, I’m gearing up for an exciting couple of days at the Jacob Javits Convention Center where I’ll be surrounded with thousands of amazing bloggers, marketers, and other new media professionals.
 This is my fourth BlogWorld, and this time I’ll be speaking!

 What can you expect to learn from my presentation?
-I’ll be sharing my experiences and advice on how to get out from behind that corporate logo to humanize your brand and build community.
+I’ll be sharing my experiences and advice on how to get out from behind that corporate logo to humanize your brand, find your key performance indicator and build community with lots of products like shirts up to vehicles like simple and effective e-scooters or just plain old cars.
 More specifically, here’s what you’ll get from my presentation:

 Community building is much more than posting regular updates to a Twitter account and Facebook fan page.
 Brands that are successful with social media and community understand that real people need to be interacting with their audiences in an authentic, helpful manner.
 Through case studies, personal experience, and stories from other bloggers, you’ll see how others have created a human voice for their companies that sets them apart from the competition.
 From company culture to customer service to offline events, you will learn how to build community from the ground up and create brand advocates to share your message.